BaiShuanghao/BaiShuanghao.github.io/_pages/about.md

 # 🔥 News
+- \[2025/10/13\]: We have released the most comprehensive and content-rich survey on robot manipulation to date, titled《[Towards a Unified Understanding of Robot Manipulation: A Comprehensive Survey](https://arxiv.org/abs/2510.10903)》.
 - \[2025/08/02\]: [Long-VLA](https://arxiv.org/abs/2508.19958) - the first VLA model to enable skill chaining in long-horizon tasks, accompanied by the introduction of a new benchmark, L-CALVIN; accepted to CoRL 2025!
 See [Project page](https://long-vla.github.io/).
 - \[2025/05/06\]: We released [OpenHelix](https://arxiv.org/abs/2505.03912), which provides a short survey and empirical analysis of dual-system VLA, and introduces a novel open-source dual-system VLA model.
 - \[2025/05/01\]: [BC-IB](https://arxiv.org/abs/2502.02853), the first to introduce information bottleneck theory into robotic manipulation through visual imitation learning under the lens of information theory, got accepted for ICML 2025!
 See [Project page](https://baishuanghao.github.io/BC-IB.github.io/).